Your Questions, Answered

 A. A guide dog is a dog which has been specially trained to help people who are blind or visually impaired with their mobility.
 Assistance dog is a general term, which includes guide dogs, for any dog which has been specially trained to help a person with a disability to perform specific tasks.
 Guide and other types of assistance dogs and their owners have specific legal access rights in many countries.
 An emotional support dog is a dog which provides comfort and companionship to a person with a disability, but has not been trained to perform a specific task.
 Emotional support dogs do not enjoy the same legal access rights as guide and assistance dogs.

-Q. How do I get a guide dog?
+Q. How do I apply for a guide dog?

 A. Each IGDF member organisation runs their own application process.
 You can find your closest IGDF member organisation on the Closest Guide Dog Provider page and follow the link to their website to find out how to apply.